CSCU-Libraries/CCSU_V1/README.md

+# CCSU's individual institution's Primo NUI customizations available in this package (our emergency banner & code from MH, as copied from Central Package for consortium - custom.js bug fixed 10/18/21)

-# The Primo New UI Customization Workflow Development Environment
+## The Primo New UI Customization Workflow Development Environment

-##Package documentation
+### Package documentation

 The development package allows you to configure :